 The private rented sector (PRS) plays a pivotal role in Nottingham's housing market.
-It provides homes for over 35,000 households throughout the city, catering for many differing types of people and their housing needs, across a range of price points.
+It provides homes for over 30,000 households throughout the city, catering for many differing types of people and their housing needs, across a range of price points.
 The PRS is also an important resource in making sure the council meets its homelessness duties and provides accommodation for people who need support meeting their housing needs.
 The council works in partnership with responsible landlords to help deliver a quality private rented sector.

 While most tenants have a good experience of renting, those who do not can end up with serious illness, financial issues or homelessness.
 Some of the worst housing conditions are seen within this sector and issues around the quality and safety of some homes is a serious concern.
 We want to ensure privately rented homes in the city are well managed and maintained, of high quality, and provide a home of choice for our residents.
+Licensing and accreditation schemes in the private rented sector help tackle poor quality housing in Nottingham and drive up standards of property condition and management.